Student Code of Conduct

 1. Failing to follow any and all applicable federal, state, and/or local public health orders.
 If multiple orders apply or in the event of conflict between or among them, students are required to follow the most restrictive public health order.

 2. Failing to follow College policies, procedures, and any other requirements in place to help reduce the risk of contracting or spreading infectious diseases.
+This includes providing immunization records to our campus partner, Med+Proctor.

 3. To the extent consistent with College policy, failing to comply with any additional or more specific actions required by a campus department to limit the spread of infectious disease, while participating in a program or activity, utilizing a service or benefit, or using College facilities.